Epiisteme/awesome-blockchain-sharding/README.md

 Awesome Assets on Blockchain Sharding Systems

 ## Introduction
-- Sharding aims at dividng the nodes into nodes into different consensus groups that process transactions concurrently in a scalable manner.
+- Sharding aims at dividng the nodes into nodes into different consensus groups that process transactions concurrently.
 - A transaction may involve a single shard (called intrashard transaction) or multiple shards (called cross-shard transaction).
 - To process cross-shard transactions, nodes in different shards may communicate with each other.